DavidHickman/tnris.org/content/markdown/news/2015-11-05-digging-into-augmented-reality-sandbox.md

 tags: forum
 ---

 After the success of the [Google Liquid Galaxy](http://www.google.com/earth/explore/showcase/liquidgalaxy.html) display at the [2014 Texas GIS Forum](2014-gis-forum), it was clear to Richard Wade, Director of TNRIS, how much more interactive exhibits enriched the forum experience.
-After discovering the Augmented Reality Sandbox though online sources, he knew that that this visually dynamic and tactile exhibit was exactly what we wanted to bring to the [2015 Texas GIS Forum](2015-gis-forum).
+After discovering the **Augmented Reality Sandbox** though online sources, he knew that that this visually dynamic and tactile exhibit was exactly what we wanted to bring to the [2015 Texas GIS Forum](2015-gis-forum).
 With this goal, plans were set in to motion to develop our own Virtual Sandbox, made possible by the open source community who brought the original idea to life.

+<iframe width="100%" height="450" src="https://www.youtube.com/embed/UTB1roPJ4mc" frameborder="0" allowfullscreen></iframe>

 I started to research by watching a couple of videos of how the AR sandbox works, and reading documentation from [University of California Davis’ Oliver Kreylos](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/) on how to build it.
 A kinect sensor, projector and desktop were pulled together and the first proof-of-concept prototype was built at the TNRIS offices, mapping a cone of paper taped to the wall of my office.